-

 June was elected by her peers to the position of UNDE Executive Vice President (EVP) in 2014.
 In addition to fulfilling her role as EVP June represented members nationally who work under Canadian Forces Housing Authority, Information Management and Defence Research Development Centre.

 At the 2017 Triennial Convention in Victoria B.C., June was elected as National President of UNDE.
+She was then re-elected in 2021 and 2023.

 June takes her role as a national leader very seriously and works diligently in an effort to achieve a work environment where the UNDE members are treated fairly, compensated appropriately, in a healthy, safe and respectful manner.